BEAST2-Dev/hmc/_pages/hmc/OperatorSchedule/detailedRejection.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Operator Schedule detailed Rejection
+title: BEAST 2 Help Me Choose Operator schedule -- detailed rejection
 tags: []
 ---

-## Operator Schedule detailed Rejection
+## Operator Schedule -- detailed rejection

-true if detailed rejection statistics should be included. (default=false)
+Set to true if detailed rejection statistics should be included in the operators report.
+This is the report is printed on screen at the end of an MCMC run.